Data and Technology: Work Smarter, Not Harder

 2. Know your talent

 Your data also can tell important stories about your employees.
-You can unearth profile information categorized by:
+You can unearth profile information categorised by:

 - Family size